 Although that is CRO, it doesn’t mean it has to stop there.
-What about increase the lifetime value of your customers?
-Like getting them to spend more money with you or getting them to refer their friends to you.
+What about increasing the lifetime value of your customers?
+An example of it would be getting them to spend more money with you or getting them to refer their friends to you.

 Lesson #9: Consultants aren’t miracle workers, they need direction

 That’s right, CRO consultants aren’t miracle workers.
-Just because you are paying someone 6 figures a year to help you boost your conversions, it doesn’t mean they will actually produce results.
+Just because you are paying someone six figures a year to help you boost your conversions doesn’t mean they will actually produce results.

 If you want to get the most out of your CRO consultant, here are a few things I recommend doing:

-- Require that you have a call at least once every 2 weeks.
+- Require that you have a call at least once every two weeks.

-- Assuming you have enough traffic, make it a requirement that you have to run at least 2 tests a month.
-It’s a numbers game…
+- Assuming you have enough traffic, make it a requirement that you have to run at least two tests a month.
+It’s a numbers game after all.

 - Make them gather and analyze quantitative and qualitative data every quarter.
-What your customers have to say change over time.
+What your customers have to say changes over time.